irllyliketoast/Inventory-Management-System/README.md

-Laura Estremera led this project in my Object-Oriented Programming class.
 This project aims to make a small-scale Inventory Management System for a grocery store using object-oriented programming (JavaScript).
 Laura Estremera worked collaboratively with three of her peers to program and make a GUI using Scene Builder and JavaFX.

 Instructions:
 To run the program in its entirety, use the InventoryLogin.java